tpm2-software/tpm2-tools/man/tpm2_createpolicy.1.md

 # DESCRIPTION

-**tpm2_createpolicy**(1) - Creates simple assertion authorization policies based on multiple pcr indices values across multiple enabled banks.
+**tpm2_createpolicy**(1) - Creates simple assertion authorization policies based on multiple PCR indices values across multiple enabled banks.
 It can then be used with object creation and or tools using the object.

 # OPTIONS

 These options control creating the policy authorization session:

-  * **-f**, **--policy-file**=_POLICY\_FILE_:
+  * **-o**, **--out-policy-file**=_POLICY\_FILE_:

     File to save the policy digest.

   * **-P**, **--policy-pcr**:

     Identifies the PCR policy type for policy creation.

   * **-g**, **--policy-digest-alg**=_HASH\_ALGORITHM_:

     The hash algorithm used in computation of the policy digest.
 Algorithms should follow the "formatting standards", see section "Algorithm Specifiers".
     Also, see section "Supported Hash Algorithms" for a list of supported hash algorithms.

   * **-L**, **--set-list**=_PCR\_LIST_:

-    The list of pcr banks and selected PCRs' ids (0~23) for each bank.
+    The list of PCR banks and selected PCRs' ids for each bank.

   * **-F**, **--pcr-input-file**=_PCR\_FILE_:

-    Optional Path or Name of the file containing expected pcr values for the specified index.
+    Optional Path or Name of the file containing expected PCR values for the specified index.
 Default is to read the current PCRs per the set list.

   * **-a**, **--auth-policy-session**:

     Start a policy session of type **TPM_SE_POLICY**.
 Default without this option is **TPM_SE_TRIAL**.